rusbomber/VictoriaLogs/docs/victorialogs/QuickStart.md

 VictoriaLogs is ready for [data ingestion](https://docs.victoriametrics.com/victorialogs/data-ingestion/) and [querying](https://docs.victoriametrics.com/victorialogs/querying/) at the TCP port `9428` now!
-It has no any external dependencies, so it may run in various environments without additional setup and configuration.
+It has no external dependencies, so it can run in various environments without additional setup or configuration.
 VictoriaLogs automatically adapts to the available CPU and RAM resources.
-It also automatically setups and creates the needed indexes during [data ingestion](https://docs.victoriametrics.com/victorialogs/data-ingestion/).
+It also automatically sets up and creates the needed indexes during [data ingestion](https://docs.victoriametrics.com/victorialogs/data-ingestion/).

-An alternative approach is to build victoria-logs inside Docker builder container.
-This approach doesn't require Go installation, but it requires Docker installed on your computer.
+An alternative approach is to build VictoriaLogs inside a Docker builder container.
+This approach doesn't require Go to be installed, but it does require Docker on your computer.
 See [how to install Docker](https://docs.docker.com/engine/install/):

 ```sh
 make victoria-logs-prod
 ```

-This will build `victoria-logs-prod` executable inside the `bin` folder.
+This will build the `victoria-logs-prod` executable inside the `bin` folder.

 See also: